 It’s great to stay near where it’s all happening in London.
 There are some excellent apartments close to Trafalgar Square.

-Initially built by Henry III in 1245 Westminster Abbey is one of the most important Gothic buildings of England.
+Initially built by Henry III in 1245 the royal Westminster Abbey is one of the most important Gothic buildings of England.
+It is a fabulous example of medieval architecture on a grand scale.
 At first home of Benedictine monks, the coronation church since 1066 and the final resting place of 17 monarchs.
+It stands on the south side of Parliament Square.
 It contains a treasury full of paintings, stained glass, pavements, textiles, books and various other artefacts plus the most significant collection of monumental sculptures of the UK.
 In the Queen’s Diamond Jubilee Galleries in the Abbey’s Triforium you can explore over 1,000 years of history in this truly unique space, high above the Abbey floor.

 Westminster Abbey, 20 Deans Yd, Westminster, London SW1P 3PA